TSTC Waco Airport: Civilian Use

 The airport and the base facilities were used as a technical school while General Dynamics remained as a tenant performing modification work on various military aircraft.
 The General Dynamics facility was later closed.

 Electrospace Systems opened a hangar at the facility; its operations were later sold to Chrysler and renamed Chrysler Technologies Airborne Systems.
 Chrysler subsequently sold the operation to Raytheon which renamed the facility Raytheon Aircraft Integration Systems.
 In 2002, Raytheon sold the facility to L-3 Communications and it is currently known as L-3 Communications Platform Integration Division.

 During his presidency, George W. Bush flew in and out of the airport on Air Force One during visits to his home at the Prairie Chapel Ranch.
 On these trips, the president would typically fly on a Boeing VC-137 (until its retirement in 2001) or a C-32, due to the minimum runway length requirements of the primary presidential transport aircraft, the VC-25.

 In 1991, TSTI was renamed Texas State Technical College (TSTC).

 Facilities and aircraft

 TSTC Waco Airport covers an area of 2,200 acres (890 ha) at an elevation of 470 feet (143 m) above mean sea level.
 It has two runways: 17L/35R is 8,600 by 150 feet (2,621 x 46 m) with an asphalt surface; 17R/35L is 6,291 by 80 feet (1,917 x 23 m) with a concrete surface.

-For the 12-month period ending August 21, 2010, the airport had 71,800 aircraft operations, an average of 196 per day: 76% general aviation and 24% military.
-At that time there were 11 aircraft based at this airport: 91% single-engine and 9% multi-engine.
+For the 12-month period ending December 31, 2022, the airport had 57,138 aircraft operations, an average of 156 per day: 75% general aviation, 24% military, 1% air taxi, and <1% commercial.
+At that time, there were 28 aircraft based at this airport: 22 single-engine, 2 multi-engine, and 4 helicopter.